RavuriSriCharan/Create_A_Token/README.md

 ## Authors

-Harshit Raj
+Sri charan

 ## License

-This project is licensed under the Harshit Raj License - see the LICENSE.md file for details
+This project is licensed under the Sri charan License - see the LICENSE.md file for details